The 3 Major Classroom Management Problems

 Noting the importance of effective teachers and their roles in facilitating effective learning, it is equally essential to understand some of the challenges faced by teachers in classroom management.

-The problems of classroom management are; inefficient rules and procedures, lack and inappropriate disciplinary interventions, poor teacher-student relationship, and inappropriate mental set.
-Put differently, Merç and Subaşı (2015) classified the problems of classroom management as teacher-based, student-based, teaching point, and material-based, and cooperating teacher-based.
+The problems of classroom management are; inefficient rules and procedures, lack and inappropriate disciplinary interventions, poor teacher-student relationships, and inappropriate mental set.
+Put differently, Merç and Subaşı (2015) classified the problems of classroom management as teacher-based, student-based, teaching point, material-based, and cooperating teacher-based.

 Main Classroom Management Problems Faced By Teachers